raviriley/oracle-layer/avs/wasi/oracle-example/README.md

 cargo component build --release
 ```

-This produces a Wasm component bindary that can be found
+This produces a Wasm component binary that can be found
 in the workspace target directory (`../target/wasm32-wasip1/release/oracle_example.wasm`).

 Optionally, run `cargo fmt` to format the source and generated files before commiting the code.